jzbrooks/vgo/.github/readme.md

 ## Installation

-Download the distribution from the releases page.
-Unzip it.
-Add the `bin` folder to your path.
+Download the distribution from the releases page and ensure it has execute permission.
+On macOS & Linux run `chmod +x vgo`.

 ## Command Line Interface